albertodema/HBP-Gmail-Checker/README.md

 4)  userId property, set into the value field the gmail account to be scanned (I suggest to you to leave "me")
 5)  headerToProcess, set into the value field the header name you want to process  (I suggest to you to leave "From" )
 6)  messageQueryFilter, this is the MOST IMPORTANT value you have to set in order to avoid to scan thousands of messages!
-    This the gmail filter to search only for specific emails, I provided a sample one that escludes usual newsletters, etc..., but look CAREFULLY to it to avoid to process too many emails .
+    This the gmail filter to search only for specific patterns, I provided a sample one that escludes usual newsletters, etc..., but look CAREFULLY to it to avoid to process too many emails .

 Once you have finished with the HBP_Gmail_Checker.exe.config, you can execute the HBP_Gmail_Checker.exe,